Welcome to the Model European Parliament!

 Owing to these prestigious locations and the excellent quality of debates, the Model European Parliament programme throughout Europe enjoys a high standing and receives full media attention.

-As a non-profit, non-partisan association MEP Europe is sponsored by the Youth in Action/Erasmus+ programme, by national governments, local authorities, schools, private donors and associations.
+As a non-profit, non-partisan association MEP Europe is sponsored by the Erasmus+ programme, by national governments, local authorities, schools, private donors and associations.

 sample session videos